 In certain markets, such as when demand exceeds supply, particularly for highly desirable properties, a common marketing strategy to maximize a sale price for their seller client, agents sometimes deliberately instigate a bidding war.
 They intentionally list a qualified property at a price below what they perceive to be its fair market value.

-As part of this strategy, they delay the presentation of offers for a short period to allow all interested buyers and their agents an opportunity to discover and view the listing.
+As part of this strategy, they list the property, but delay the presentation of offers for a short period to allow all interested buyers and their agents an opportunity to discover and view the listing.
 This usually works great for sellers and their agents, but it can be a frustrating ordeal for the competing buyers.

 In a bidding war, the terms of all offers are kept confidential between the seller, their agent and each individual buyer and their respective agent.
 In other words, it's a ...

 Common protocol is for all offers to be presented separately, but in one session, and normally in the same order as they were registered with the listing brokerage.
-The seller's agent should allow each buyer rep to present their client's offer.
+The seller's agent should allow each buyer rep to personally present their client's offer, or at least attend while it's being presented by the seller's agent.
+(Sadly, however, offers are now simply emailed to the listing brokerage.)
 By doing so, the seller's agent can question the buyer agent about their client's offer and obtain valuable information to assist the seller to fairly compare and choose wisely between the multiple bids.

 After an individual presentation, the buyer agent is asked to leave the presentation room, with the listing agent retaining a copy of the offer.
 Each buyer agent is permitted the same opportunity and this continues until all competing bids have been presented.

 Then, with the guidance of the listing agent, with a copy of each of the competing bids spread before them, and after careful consideration, the seller makes a decision.
 Typically, but not always, the seller will be advised to return all offers to the respective agents with the instruction to ask their buyers to ...